92nd Scripps National Spelling Bee: Rule changes

 The first place prize was raised from $40,000 (which it had been since 2016) to $50,000 this year.
 In the event of a tie, the two winners would split the first and second place ($25,000) awards ($37,500 each).
 All 8 winners received the full prize, $50,000, however.

-A few weeks before the competition, spelling bee organizers declared that the tiebreaker test, established in 2017 to declare a champion in the case of all 25 championship round words being exhausted, would no longer be administered, due to the pressure and difficulty it imposes upon the speller.
+A few weeks before the competition, spelling bee organizers declared that the tiebreaker test, established in 2017 to declare a champion in the case of all 25 championship round words being exhausted, would no longer be administered, due to the pressure and difficulty it imposes upon the spellers.

 This was the second year that spellers could qualify through the RSVBee program if their school is part of the National Spelling Bee Program and the speller has won a school or community bee, even if they have not won a regional bee.
 RSVBee participants do not have a sponsor, and have to pay a $1,500 entry fee plus their own travel, lodging, and expenses, and another $600 if they do not stay at the site hotel.
 The program raised concerns this year that some spellers were getting in merely because they are able to pay their way.
 Some wild-card spellers were eliminated in the first two oral rounds on simple words (compared to the normal level at the national bee): tendon, vestibule, allocation, and gyro.
 Seventeen RSVBee entrants were 9 or younger, and none made it to the finals.